Jugnu (1973 film)

-Jugnu is a 1973 Indian Hindi-language action heist film produced and directed by Pramod Chakravorty.
-The story is about an extremely intelligent crook with a "Golden" heart (Dharmendra), who has the remarkable ability to steal from the most protected setups.
-The movie also stars Hema Malini, Mehmood, Lalita Pawar, Prem Chopra, Nazir Hussain, Ajit and Pran.
-The music is by S. D. Burman and the lyrics by Anand Bakshi.
+Jugnu is a 1973 Indian Hindi-language action drama film produced and directed by Pramod Chakravorty.
+It stars Dharmendra, Hema Malini, Mehmood, Lalita Pawar, Prem Chopra, Nazir Hussain, Ajit and Pran.
 The film features a popular dialogue written by Sachin Bhowmick, "Baap ke naam kaa sahara kamzor log lete hai", Meaning: "The weak seek to be known by their father's reputation", which was said on two occasions by Dharmendra and Pran.
 It went on to become one of the most loved and famous dialogues of all time in Hindi cinema.

-Jugnu Remains a cult classic of Hindi cinema and represents one of Dharmendra's finest performances.
-This film was remade into Tamil and Telugu in 1980 as Guru.
+Synopsis

+The story is about an extremely intelligent crook with a heart of gold, Ashok Roy alias Jugnu (Dharmendra), who has the remarkable ability to steal from the most protected setups.